Terasology/GooeysQuests/README.md

 A module for Terasology.

-## How to play?
+## Getting Started

-First you have to start the game with GooeysQuests activated and in a Perlin world.
-When the game is created, you will see a character named Gooey that will ask you something.
-Depending on your answer, Gooey will change the world adding some structures.
-Now there are two available structures, the dungeon and the dwarf hall, but they have diferents combinations, so every time gooey add the structure, you will see something new.
-But be careful, maybe you don’t like these changes.
+•	You have to start the game with GooeysQuests activated and in a Perlin world.
+•	Walk around until you find a character named Gooey that will ask you something.
+•	Depending on your answer, Gooey will change the world adding some structures.
+•	Right now there are two available structures, the dungeon and the dwarf hall, but they have different combinations, so every time gooey add the structure, you will see something new.
+•	But be careful, maybe you don’t like these changes.

-## How to add more structures?
+## Adding more structures

 If you want to add a new structure, first you have to create the structures templates that will form the structure.
-Then you will have to create at least two java class GooeysQuests /src/ main/ java/ org/ terasology/ gooeysQuests/ quests.
-One will be the component and the other will be the system that allow Gooey to spawn your structure.
+Then you will have to create two java classes: a component and a system, typically in the folder '/src/main/java/org/terasology/gooeysQuests/quests'
-Name conventions:
+Naming conventions:
-•	Add the name of your structure at the beggining of the name of each structure template that you create
+•	Add the name of your structure at the beginning of the name of each structure template that you create
-•	The format for java class names is: (Yourstructure)QuestComponent and (Yourstructure)QuestSystem
+•	The format for java class names is: <YourStructure>QuestComponent and <YourStructure>QuestSystem

 ## Credits

-A drawing of a "gooey" made by SuperSnark was the inspiration for Gooey main character of this module.
+A drawing of a "gooey" made by SuperSnark was the inspiration for Gooey, the main character of this module.